aryanrajtrangham/Courses_from_priyanshu/Rasa.md

     - Sometimes users may say something the bot isn't designed to do.
     - Users may provide inputs which makes NLU models confused.
 Maybe because of not having enough information.
     - Important for assistant to acknowledge this situation
-    - Using the Fallback policy we can fallback to a message whenever the bot isn't confident sbout what the user saying.
+    - Using the Fallback policy we can fallback to a message whenever the bot isn't confident about what the user saying.
     - For that we need to define thresholds
     - Fallback Policy
       - nlu_threshold: 0.3